-* Build and maintain 120+ miles of the AT (including 16 shelters) from Va 611 in Bland County to Black Horse Gap on the Blue Ridge Parkway
+* Maintain1 20+ miles of the AT (including 16 shelters) from Va 611 in Bland County to Black Horse Gap on the Blue Ridge Parkway

-* Lead over dozens of free hikes each year
+* Lead dozens of free recreational hikes each year

-* Have a task force of volunteer ridgerunners who patrol Virginia's Triple Crown (McAfee Knob, Dragon's Tooth and Tinker Cliffs)
+* Serve as Volunteer Ridgerunners who patrol Virginia's Triple Crown (McAfee Knob, Dragon's Tooth and Tinker Cliffs)

 * Remove invasive species and protect native plants

-* Defend the trail against a wide variety of threats
+* Advocate for AT againist a wide variety of threats

-Your contribution will buy materials and supplies needed to maintain the AT and spread the word about responsible hiking in our region.
+Your contribution will buy materials and supplies needed to maintain 120 miles of the AT and Non AT connector trails, continue Volunteer Ridgerunner program, provide a variety of free recreational hikes allow us to be strong advocates for the AT and hiking in our region.